Home

 7.2 Device usage and consumer behaviour

 India’s consumer behaviour is heavily mobile‑centric.
-EY reports that on average, users spend about 5 hours per day on their smartphones on scrolling social media, shopping apps, interactive games, which represents roughly 20% of their day.
+EY reports that on average, users spend about 5 hours per day on their smartphones on scrolling, on average, users spend about 5 hours per day on their smartphones, engaging with social media, shopping apps, and interactive games, which represents roughly 20% of their day.
 A pie chart emphasises this relationship.

 The dominance of mobile devices underscores why social and quick commerce are thriving.
 Brands must optimise for mobile-first experiences, short video formats, and one-tap checkouts.